top of page

 Adelaide Metro

-The Glenelg line is currently serviced by the Flexity Classic and Citadis 302 light rail vehicles.
+Two tram types operate in Adelaide: the Flexity Classic and Citadis 302 light rail vehicles.
 The Flexity Classic type are three-section articulated low-floor light rail vehicles that were built by Bombardier Transportation at Bautzen in Germany.
 Fifteen members of the class are in service in Adelaide, and they are similar to trams operating in a number of European cities.
 They first entered service in 2005 and were ordered to replace some of the older H Class trams that had been in service in Adelaide since the 1920s.
 Each Flexity Classic tram has seating for 64 passengers.
 They have raised end sections with motors underneath and are low-floor throughout the remainder of the vehicle.

 The Citadis 302 type are five-section articulated low-floor light rail vehicles that were designed for service in Madrid in Spain, but became surplus and were purchased by Adelaide Metro.
 They were built by Alstom in La Rochelle, France.
 Six entered service in late 2009 and early 2010.
 They are completely low-floor vehicles and are similar to the C2 Class trams in service in Melbourne.
 Another three Citadis 302 trams were ordered by the South Australian Government in 2017.
 They were built in 2010, and then stored in Madrid until arriving in Adelaide in late 2017, and commencing service in 2018.
 The Citadis 302 trams have seating for 54 passengers.